 Any boat exposed to salt water can be affected by the salt.
-However, to minimize the effects of salt water on aluminum boats, consider the following preparation and maintenance.
+However, to minimize the effects of salt water on boats, consider the following preparation and maintenance.
+Corrosion prevention is key and proper maintenance will mitigate the damaging effects of salt water.

-If you plan to use your boat in salt water, all portions of the boat that will be submerged should be painted with an approved aluminum anti-fouling paint.
+If you plan to use your boat in salt water, all portions of the boat that will be submerged should be painted with an approved anti-fouling paint.
 This service is provided by your dealer or by someone recommended by your dealer.
 There is an extra charge for this service.